antonioii/js-calculator/README.md

 ---

-## Simples requirements of the first algorithm idea
+## Simple requirements of the first algorithm idea

 * There is a two size result array which receives input from the number buttons when they are pressed.